 How to choose an HR consultancy

 There’s a lot to think about when finding an HR consultant who is likely to be a good fit for your business.
 It’s never one-size fits all when you are dealing with people.
 We know from our experience at citrusHR, that we are really right for some businesses, and not right for others.
 Hopefully this blog provides you with some food for thought when it comes to choosing the right HR consultant.
 And remember, there are HR services that offer more than just consultancy, as we do.
-Here’s some more info on how to choose the right HR supplier for your small business, if you think you need to save time on HR admin with HR software in addition to HR consultancy.
+Here’s some more info on the questions you can be asking when looking for the right HR software for you and your small business, if you think you need to save time on HR admin with HR software in addition to HR consultancy.

 You can find out more about our team of qualified HR consultants right here, or get in touch on 0333 014 3888 or via firstname.lastname@example.org.
 We welcome the opportunity to discuss whether our HR consultancy and service is a good fit for your business.

 Like our style?

 You might also want to read these articles

 20th Jun 2017